cdn77/dicc/docs/user/01-intro-to-di.md

 needs to access the database to create its own connection.
-Another example might be a class which facilitates sending an e-mail - it might accept some common configuration as a constructor argument (e.g. the SMTP server connection parameters) and then expose a method which just accepts e.g. a list of recipients, a subject and a message body.
+Another example might be a class which facilitates sending an e-mail - it might accept some common configuration as a constructor argument (e.g. the SMTP server connection options) and then expose a method which just accepts e.g. a list of recipients, a subject and a message body.
 Being able to somehow get a configured instance of this class would allow other code to send an e-mail without caring about _how_ the e-mail is actually sent.
 A slightly less obvious example might